levante-framework/levante_translations/README_PARTNER_AUDIO_APPROVAL.md

 - If you have access to multiple languages, select your language from the dropdown
 - If you're restricted to a single language, it will be automatically selected
 - The dashboard will load all available audio items for your language
+- Items display immediately after language selection

 ### 2. Review Items

-The dashboard shows two tabs:
+The dashboard shows three tabs:

 #### **To Be Approved Tab**
 - Displays all audio items that need review